MarkR1966/BookReview2/README.md

 GCP VM for deployment to end users

 #### Testing
+* Manual testing to ensure that data validation is correctupdated readme for testing

 #### Design
 The front end design is very simple and purely operational